Wolverine971/9takes/src/blog/people/techies/Peter-Thiel.md

 As we reflect on Peter Thiel's journey, we're invited to consider our own inner worlds.
 What drives us?
 What fears shape our decisions?
 And how can understanding our personality type help us navigate our path with greater self-awareness and purpose?

-The Enneagram offers a fascinating window into the human psyche.
+The Enneagram offers a window into the human psyche.
 Whether you're a Type 6 like Peter Thiel or any other type, exploring this system can lead to profound insights about yourself and others.

 Please comment below if this gave you insight into Peter's mind what it might reveal about your own psychology.